Sara-Davari/CO2-emission-prediction/README.md

 Results: The model achieved a 84% accuracy on test data.

-What I learned: How to use linear regression.
-How to erase out-of-range data from a dataset
+What I learned:
+1.How to use linear regression.
+2.How to erase out-of-range data from a dataset

 Future Imporovements: Use a larger dataset.
 Increase the model's accuracy by adding more columns.